 Some types of common stingers such as wasps and yellow jackets can infest areas around your home, which can be dangerous because many of them aggressively defend their nests when people get too close.
 Additionally, stinging ants like fire ants can create colonies in your backyard.

-Calling stinger and biter extermination is the safest route to avoid any inconvenient stings and bites, or even avoid a potential hospital visit if you’re severely allergic.
-Professionals will know the safest and most effective methods to eliminate whatever type of biting or stinging insects you have.
-Aptive Environmental offers eco-friendly pest control services with offices around the United States.
+Calling stinger and biter extermination is the most effective route to avoid any inconvenient stings and bites, or even avoid a potential hospital visit if you’re severely allergic.
+Aptive Environmental offers effective pest control services with offices around the United States.